achaval-tomas/ASM-Tetris/README.md

 Play with $make runSGPIOM in one terminal and $make runQEMU in a different one.

+The game IS resizeable and you can play in anything from a 4x4 board to a 50x50 board or different rectangles.
+Re-size it by changing the BOARD_WIDTH and BOARD_HEIGHT constants.

 Rotate     - W \
 Move Right - D \
 Move Left  - A \